dianokor/write-up/README.md

 # Write-up

 ```
-This repo was created for write-up
+This repo created for write-up
 ```